NookDev/signCalculator/README.md

 --------------------------------------------------------------------------------------------------------------------------------
 OVERVIEW.

-Display the total cost of the order, itemised to include all inputs listed below, if any input is 0 or empty do not display in total.
+Data for inputs.

 I will modify the pricing in the code you deliver as required, placeholder pricing below.
-Pricing updated dynamically on input changes.
+Pricing to be updated dynamically on input changes.

 --------------------------------------------------------------------------------------------------------------------------------
 SIGN PRICING: